Demonstrate the Value of Facility Management with Move Management

-Developers are rolling out new programs such as integrated workplace management systems (IWMS) that can help facilities managers improve their own performances and provide occupants with optimal environments that increase productivity, according to Facilities Net.
-However, facilities departments may find it difficult to justify these investments to C-suite executives because FM teams are traditionally seen as sources of savings rather than spending.
+Developers are rolling out new programs such as integrated workplace management systems (IWMS) that can help facility managers improve their own performances and provide occupants with optimal environments that increase productivity, according to Facilities Net.
+However, facilities departments may find it difficult to justify these investments to C-suite executives because facility management teams are traditionally seen as sources of savings rather than spending.

-However, the ability to access to accurate metrics is becoming a differentiator between facilities managers that are positioned to succeed in the future and those that are stuck in the past.
-Yet, as Facilities Net pointed out: If the burden is on FMs to demonstrate the value of these expenditures, they will need to find ways to quantify the advantages, the source adds.
+The ability to access accurate metrics is becoming a differentiator between facilities managers that are positioned to succeed in the future and those that are stuck in the past.
+Yet, as Facilities Net pointed out: If the burden is on facility managers to demonstrate the value of these expenditures, they will need to find ways to quantify the advantages.

-Before embarking on this endeavor, FMs must understand that they can’t necessarily expect instant gratification.
-Facilities Net explains that while some tools such as FM software generate immediate cost savings, new applications provide long term benefits in productivity and efficiency that will take time to measure and demonstrate.
+Before embarking on this endeavor, facility managers must understand that they can’t necessarily expect instant gratification.
+Facilities Net explains that while some tools such as Facility Management software generate immediate cost savings, new applications provide long term facility management benefits in productivity and efficiency that will take time to measure and demonstrate.
 Space planning, lease management, energy consumption, project administration, document processing and move management are responsibilities that see long-lasting improvements.

-Automating the move process might also help FMs quantify costs and savings achieved through the investment, which can be demonstrated the decision-makers and used to optimize future changes.
-FMLink explains that employee churn must be included in benchmarking efforts as a measure of efficiency, but FMs may find it’s easier to do so when they use web-based applications instead of spreadsheets.
+Automating the move process might also help facility managers quantify costs and savings achieved through the investment, which can be demonstrated the decision-makers and used to optimize future changes.
+FMLink explains that employee churn must be included in benchmarking efforts as a measure of efficiency, but facility managers may find it’s easier to do so when they use web-based applications instead of spreadsheets.

-Disparate documents that are created and changed by various team members can make it difficult to truly grasp the advantages achieved or the opportunities missed because FMs must track data from multiple sources, including the costs associated with relocating office personnels’ belongings, the time for IT support to transport equipment and for telecommunications departments to reconnect their devices, the source reports.
-When these figures are combined and analyzed, FMs can learn which steps lack efficiency and processes that save money.
+Disparate documents that are created and changed by various team members can make it difficult to truly grasp the advantages achieved or the opportunities missed because facility managers must track data from multiple sources, including the costs associated with relocating office personnels’ belongings, the time for IT support to transport equipment and for telecommunications departments to reconnect their devices, the source reports.
+When these figures are combined and analyzed, facility managers can learn which steps lack efficiency and processes that save money.

 “Accountants love the spreadsheets,” director of facilities operations and office services at McKesson Corp.Clayton Crawford told the source.
 “But it’s hard for others to see it that way.
 We would like to get the data into a more graphical format.”

-Using software that contains those numbers, FMs may be able to demonstrate the value in multiple formats that will appeal to various audiences, including decision-makers, colleagues and customers.
+Using software that contains those numbers, facility managers may be able to demonstrate the value in multiple formats that will appeal to various audiences, including decision-makers, colleagues and customers.
 Schedule a demo or get started for free to experience the power of iOFFICE.